How to host a Hoovie movie

 We believe compensating people who build community (hosts) and create art (filmmakers) is essential to a healthy society, so:

-- Hosts receive 50% of each ticket sold, which you may keep (perhaps, to pay for food/bev or invest in new AV equipment) or click to directly donate to the filmmaker or Aligned Cause;
+- Hosts receive 50% of each ticket sold, which you may keep (perhaps, to pay for food/bev or invest in new AV equipment) or choose to donate;

 - Film owners (filmmaker or distributor, depending on the film) receive 30% of each ticket sold; and